Tomas Diagne – Senegal – Winner of the Tusk Award for Conservation in Africa 2019 #ForAllTheyDo

 My mission is to bring the story of the turtle to people.
 If I do this then people can care about them because without people caring, no protection is possible in the long run

 When Tomas Diagne began his career 25 years ago, there were very few African turtle biologists.
 This became his driving force.
-Habitat loss, bushmeat consumption and poaching for the international pet trade were the key challenges facing turtles and tortoises, at the time, and remain so today.
+Habitat loss, bushmeat consumption and poaching for the international pet trade were the key challenges facing turtles and tortoises, and remain so today.

-Thinking long-term, he realised that in-situ conservation was critical to saving rare and endemic turtle species.
+Thinking long-term, he realised that local conservation was critical to saving rare and endemic turtle species.
 He set up the Tocc Tocc Community Refuge in northern Senegal for the critically endangered Adanson turtle.
-By promoting behaviour change around turtle consumption he has worked with communities in this region to release over 300 Adanson turtles into the Lac De Guier.
+By promoting behaviour change around turtle consumption, he has worked with communities to release over 300 Adanson turtles locally.

 He went on to establish the African Chelonian Institute which serves as a learning centre for various turtle species.
 Here he passes on his knowledge to turtle biologists from all over West Africa.
 Additionally, all his centres are publicly accessible, as a result educating thousands of Senegalese nationals on turtle and tortoise conservation.

-Beyond Senegal he collaborates with geneticists around the world on the first studies of population genetics for seven turtle species, 3 of which are critically endangered – contributing critical research to conservation bodies such as the IUCN.
+Beyond Senegal, Tomas collaborates with geneticists around the world on the first studies of population genetics for seven turtle species, 3 of which are critically endangered – contributing critical research to conservation bodies such as the IUCN.

-Over the years, funding for ‘non-charismatic’ species has been hard to come by and he has personally funded a significant portion of his work.
-He is inspired by the resilience of turtles and tortoises who evolved 260 million years ago and have outlived the dinosaurs.
+Over the years, funding for ‘non-charismatic’ species has been hard to come by and Tomas has personally funded a significant portion of his work.
+He is inspired by the resilience of turtles and tortoises who evolved 260 million years ago, outliving dinosaurs.
 He is on a mission to ensure they are not lost due to man’s interventions.